 There is a debate over when a person should begin to take their Social Security retirement income benefits.
 On one side, proponents might argue that you should take your Social Security benefits as early as you can, while the other side argues that you should wait until age 70.

-Every situation is different and should be analyzed in its own context, but when it comes to taking Social Security retirement benefits, most of the time we would recommend that everyone wait until at least their FRA.
-Okay, so now you have waited until your FRA, should you take your benefits now, or continue to wait?
-Each year you wait to turn on your retirement benefits beyond your FRA, your benefits increase by 8%.
-Once you reach age 70, your benefits no longer increase so there is no incentive to delay your benefits any longer.
+Every situation is different and should be analyzed in its own context, but when it comes to Social Security retirement benefits, most of the time we would recommend waiting until at least FRA, and potentially longer.
+Each year beyond your FRA, your benefits increase by 8%.
+Once you reach age 70, your benefits no longer increase.

-Among the perks of Social Security retirement benefits is that they are a “fixed” source of income.
-The greater your fixed income in retirement, the less you have to worry about market fluctuations on your investment portfolio.
+Among the perks of Social Security retirement benefits are that they are a “fixed” source of income.
+The greater your fixed income in retirement, the less you must worry about market fluctuations in your investment portfolio.
 If the market is down X%, but you still need $Y to live on, having a higher fixed Social Security retirement benefit coming in the door will make the down markets more tolerable.

-Using our Monte Carlo simulation software, we can input these variables and by isolating the age at which Sam begins taking Social Security benefits, give a statistically based answer to the question of whether or not to delay.
-At age 66, Sam would be looking at a benefit of $35,569 per year ($2,964 per month).
-By waiting until age 70, Sam would have an annual benefit of $46,951 ($3,913 per month).
-By age 91, Sam would have received $1,032,922 in cumulative Social Security retirement benefits by waiting until age 70 as compared to $924,794 by taking it at age 66.
-All other variables equal, this difference of nearly $1,000 per month (pre-tax) moves the probability of success (i.e., not running out of money) in Sam’s Monte Carlo simulation from 86% to 90%.
+Using our Monte Carlo simulation software, we can input these variables and by isolating the age at which Sam begins taking Social Security benefits, give a statistically based answer to the question of whether to delay.
+At age 66 and 6 months, Sam would be looking at an annual benefit of $39,913 ($3,326 per month).
+By waiting until age 70, Sam would have an annual benefit of $51,089 ($4,257 per month).
+All other variables equal, this difference of nearly $1,000 per month (pre-tax) moves the probability of success (i.e., not running out of money) in Sam’s Monte Carlo simulation from 88% to 90%.